RyanChimienti/seymour-eight/README.md

 # Seymour's Second Neighborhood Conjecture through minimum outdegree eight

 This is an AI-generated Lean proof of Seymour's Second Neighborhood Conjecture for graphs having a vertex whose outdegree is at most eight.
-It assumes the result through outdegree seven, which is established in [Sadhukhan et al. (2026)](https://arxiv.org/abs/2606.30588).
+It assumes the analogous result for outdegree seven, which is established in [Sadhukhan et al. (2026)](https://arxiv.org/abs/2606.30588).

 The statement of the theorem is in `SeymourEight.lean`, using the definitions in `Definitions.lean`.